angular/angular/aio/content/guide/ngmodule-api.md

 The only components you need to add manually to the `entryComponents` array are any components you are bootstrapping using one of the imperative techniques, such as [`ViewComponentRef.createComponent()`](api/core/ViewContainerRef#createComponent), as undiscoverable.
 If you need to dynamically load components, add these components to the `entryComponents` array.
-For more information, see [Specifying an entry component](guide/entry-components).
+For more information, see [Entry components](guide/entry-components "Entry components").

 <div class="callout is-helpful">
 <header>Why a component appears in both arrays</header>